-TC3 will host an open house on Friday, April 4.
-Come and meet faculty during academic sessions, take a student-guided tour of campus, apply for admissions and financial aid, meet our coaches, walk through our on-campus housing, and explore student life opportunities.
+Take a student-guided tour of campus, meet faculty during academic sessions, apply for admission and financial aid, meet our coaches, walk through our on-campus housing, and explore student life opportunities.

-Tompkins Cortland Community College's innovative proposed Farm to Bistro program will give students hands-on experience as the College will operate its own organic farm and supply produce to Coltivare, the College’s planned downtown Ithaca culinary center.
-Included in the plan are two new degree programs, Culinary Arts (starting Fall 2014) and Sustainable Farming and Food Systems (awaiting state approval).
+Tompkins Cortland Community College's innovative Farm to Bistro concept gives students hands-on experience as the College will operate its own organic farm and supply produce to Coltivare, the College’s soon-to-open downtown Ithaca culinary center.
+Included in the plan are two new degree programs starting Fall 2014, Culinary Arts and Sustainable Farming and Food Systems.

 If you are not officially enrolling in a degree program and are not planning to receive financial aid, then you can register for a class.

 With over 15 clubs on campus and the organizations, Student Advisory Board and College Entertainment Board, there is something for everyone.

 TC3 opened in an old high school building in Groton – and the first president was often seen with a broom sweeping the hallways.
 Today, the College has a state-of-the-art academic campus, new athletic facilities, and seven residence halls.

 The CTC is a great place share resources and experiences to enhance teaching and learning.
 Find out about conferences on campus, the Professional Development Mentoring Program and the regular round table discussions.

 Sat, 30 Aug 2014